 What devices in a computer use a heat sink?

-The components that generate the most heat in your computer are the processor (CPU), video card (if your computer has one), and the power supply.
+The components that generate the most heat in your computer are the CPU (central processing unit), video card (if your computer has one), and the power supply.
 They always have some cooling, usually a fan.
 Other components that may have a heat sink include the north bridge, south bridge, and memory.
 Although it is also not uncommon to find heat sinks on other expansion cards and hard drives.